-Progress continues to be made across all teams, delivering day to day activities as well as projects and programmes supporting the Joint Strategic Plan.
-Over the coming months we will focus on some key corporate issues including the development of Connect and the website, enabling teams to work more efficiently in an agile environment, as well as ensuring high levels of day to day performance.
+5.1 Progress continues to be made across all teams, delivering business as usual as well as projects and programmes supporting the joint strategic plan.
+For some teams such as Customer Services we now enter our busiest period, with traditionally high volumes of contact.
+Over the coming months we continue to develop some key corporate issues including the development of Connect and the website, enabling teams to work more efficiently in an agile environment, as well as ensuring high levels of day to day performance.

-From: Councillor Lee Parker Cabinet Member for Planning Report Number: CMU8 То: Council Date of meeting: 24 April 2018
+From: Councillor Whybrow Cabinet Member for Planning Report Number: CMU15 То: Council Date of meeting: 26 April 2018